Top 10 Furniture Manufacturers in South Africa (2026)

 Budget–Mid Tier

-Restonic is an internationally licensed mattress brand with South African manufacturing operations that serve the domestic market.
-In South Africa, Restonic produces pocket spring, continuous coil, and foam mattress ranges under licence — ensuring product consistency with international brand standards while keeping prices competitive through local manufacturing.
+Restonic is an internationally licensed mattress brand with South African manufacturing operations.
+In South Africa, Restonic produces pocket spring, continuous coil, and foam mattress ranges under licence.
+The Restonic SA queen mattress range typically runs from R5,000 to R11,000.

 Best for: Budget-conscious main bedroom buyers who want reliable spring technology without the premium brand price tag.
 Good value in the R6,500–R10,000 queen set range.